RazDechantal/vite-project/README.md

 ---

 This README file should provide a clear overview of your project and instructions on how to set it up and run it.
-If you need any more details added, feel free to ask!